Arbitrage betting strategy

 Whenever a value is under 1, we consider to do an arbitrage bet.

-However, the bookmakers great majority have always between 7% up to 15% betting profits, which means that most of times the end result of our formula will be between 1.07 and 1.15.
+However, the bookmakers great majority have this link always between 7% up to 15% betting profits, which means that most of times the end result of our formula will be between 1.07 and 1.15.
 In the previous example the obtained result is .27 + .29 + .56 = 1.12, meaning the bookmaker profit will be 12%.

 Specifying the previous odds as being from the bookmaker A and that the bookmaker B is offering a 2.50 odd for Team B to win the match.
 Your calculations must now be .27 + .29 + .40 = .96 which means you can win 4% for each £100 you bet, getting always £4 independently of the end result.